rushilg13/Covid-19_Cases_toll_using_Flask/README.md

 # Covid-19_Cases_toll_using_Flask.github.io
-Covid-19 Cases toll using Flask using api
+Covid-19 Cases toll using Flask using api.